国内生产总值 人均 (美元)

-A complex political environment and the impact of natural disasters, such as floods in May and prolonged drought across the country, made 2017 a challenging year for Sri Lanka.
-As a result, Sri Lanka’s macroeconomic performance slowed down and the growth rate declined to a 16-year low of 3.1% in 2017 – the lowest it has been since 2001.
-With the support of World Bank, the government is carrying out fiscal reforms, improving public financial management, increasing public and private investments, addressing infrastructure constraints and improving competitiveness.
-The launch of its Vision 2025 on September 4, 2017 was designed to strengthen democracy and reconciliation, inclusive and equitable growth and ensure good governance.
+Sri Lanka is transitioning from a predominantly rural-based economy towards a more urbanised economy oriented around manufacturing and services.
+The economy is expected to accelerate in 2018, buttressed by a robust services sector and recoveries in the agricultural and industrial sectors.
+With the support of the World Bank, the government is carrying out fiscal reforms, improving public financial management, increasing public and private investments, addressing infrastructure constraints and improving competitiveness.
+The launch of the country's Vision 2025 plan on September 4, 2017 was designed to strengthen democracy and reconciliation, inclusive and equitable growth and ensure good governance.

-Tamil National Alliance opposition party wins first elections to semi-autonomous provincial council in the north, with 78% of the vote.
+Tamil National Alliance opposition party won in the first elections of the semi-autonomous provincial council in the north, with 78% of the vote.

-The government announces its aim for Sri Lanka to become completely demilitarised by 2018, a significant development which would see the end of the army's involvement in civilian life after decades of ethnic war.
+The government announced its aim for Sri Lanka to become completely demilitarised by 2018.

-Government implements Right to Information Act meant to curb corruption and provide timely information to the public.
+Government implemented the right to Information Act meant to curb corruption and provide timely information to the public.

 Source: BBC country profile – Timeline